cornelldbgroup/skinnerdb/README.md

 # Team

-SkinnerDB is developed by the Cornell database group.
+SkinnerDB is developed by the Cornell database group (http://www.cs.cornell.edu/database/).